-As a clinical social worker, Chauna’s work over the past 15 years has been to provide services to people experiencing homelessness and behavioral health, medical and financial crises.
+As a clinical social worker, Chauna’s work over the past 16 years has been to provide services to people experiencing housing, behavioral health, medical and financial crises.
 During her time spent at a health care clinic, Chauna was part of a team that implemented integrated behavioral health and medical care, Trauma Informed Care, harm reduction and health equity practices.
 Prior to her social work career, Chauna worked as a policy analyst researching low-wage labor markets and poverty measurement, and as a community organizer and educator on campaigns such as instituting a living wage and stopping predatory loans.

 Chauna received an MSW from the University of Maryland and an M.A. in Public Policy from the University of Minnesota.